-6. Pray this Bible verse, asking God to help you mean it as you continue to pray it.
+6. Pray this Bible verse, asking God to help you let go and mean it as you continue to pray it.

 “If we live, we live to the Lord; and if we die, we die to the Lord.
 So whether we live or die, we belong to the Lord.”
 (Romans 14:8 NIV) I reworded the verse this way, “Whether this situation is resolved the way I had hoped or whether it isn’t, I am the Lord’s.”

 I also meditated on Jesus’ words when he said, “Unless a kernel of wheat falls to the ground and dies, it remains only a single seed.
 But if it dies, it produces many seeds.
 The man who loves his life will lose it, while the man who hates his life in this world will keep it for eternal life.”
 (John 12:24,25 NIV) I meditated on the fact that in allowing my ideas of how things should work out to die, I was giving God the opportunity to grow what He wanted in my life.